 The last step is forming a detailed action plan around those answers.
 In addition to specifying who should be involved in which parts of any project, it defines exact steps toward achieving goals and priorities for action items.

-Companies Moving to the Cloud Are Losing Track of Their Assets
+Companies Moving to the Cloud Are Losing Track of Their Assets & Their Time

 It’s not just laptops and file servers that companies need to worry about.
-As businesses move their assets into a cloud environment, they face new and unique cybersecurity risks.
-The first step in building a cyber-protection strategy is finding out what you have.
+As businesses move their assets into a cloud environment, they face new and unique cyber security risks.
+The first step in building a cyber protection strategy is finding out what you have.
 This includes assessing your IT environment and identifying all of your company’s assets, including any applications operating on public cloud platforms such as Amazon Web Services or Microsoft Azure.
 It also includes understanding how those assets are interconnected—for example, how an employee accessing information from a shared drive could impact your entire network.

 Here are a few tips for staying with technology advancements: